monilghori/monilghori/README.md

 :man_technologist: I'm Monil.
 I am a college student with a passion for programming.
-I'm currently exploring different technologies, including C++,JAVA and Flutter, and enjoy learning new things.
+I'm currently exploring different technologies, including C++,JAVA and Flutter,ML,Python and enjoy learning new things.

 ---